enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         plot3d(x, y, z, ...)
         plot3d(x, y, z, s, ...)

+    x, y, z and s are numpy arrays or lists of the same shape. x, y and z give the positions of the successive points of the line. s is an optional scalar value associated with each point.

     **Keyword arguments:**

         :color: the color of the vtk object.
 Overides the colormap,